OUR POLICIES

 -

-I will attend all competitions, events and training sessions set out by INSPIRE Squash Academy and I understand that no refunds will be given for missed sessions or competitions.
+I will attend all competitions, events and training sessions set out by Inspire Squash Academy and I understand that no refunds will be given for missed sessions or competitions.

 -